 COVID-19: Staff placed on leave of absence, 4 wards locked down as Tan Tock Seng Hospital moves to contain cluster

-Speaking at the COVID-19 multi-ministry task force, Dr Soh said the growing cluster is of particular concern, and the hospital is “acting fast with a three-pronged approach” to contain and control infections, while securing the safety of patients and staff.
+Speaking at the COVID-19 multi-ministry task force, Dr Soh said the growing cluster is of particular concern, and the hospital is “acting fast with a three-pronged approach” to contain and control infections, while securing the safety of patients and staff members.

-READ: Second ward in Tan Tock Seng Hospital locked down; 2 more staff members, 6 patients positive for COVID-19
+READ: Public places visited by COVID-19 cases in Tan Tock Seng Hospital cluster to close for 2 days

 “We have also identified patients and staff who are close contacts of the positive cases.
 Today, we have transferred 61 patients, including the confirmed patients to the National Centre for Infectious Diseases (NCID).

-“We have since also placed 76 of our staff who have been in close contact on (LOA), awaiting their quarantine orders based on further contact tracing,” said Dr Soh.
+“We have since also placed 76 of our staff who have been in close contact on leave of absence (LOA), awaiting their quarantine orders based on further contact tracing,” said Dr Soh.

-But he anticipates that possibly "a couple of hundred" staff could be placed on LOA as contact tracing continues, he said.
+But he anticipates that possibly "a couple of hundred" staff members could be placed on LOA as contact tracing continues.

-"By the time we finish our full contact tracing.
-So I do anticipate a couple of 100 will be possibly put on leave of absence.

 READ: 'I'm used to it already': Tan Tock Seng Hospital staff on the risks of working at the heart of a COVID-19 cluster

-To deal with the manpower situation, the hospital has reduced non-urgent electives, and re-directed non-life threatening Accident & Emergency cases.
+To deal with the manpower situation, the hospital has reduced non-urgent electives, and re-directed non life-threatening Accident & Emergency cases to other hospitals.

+In addition, outpatient appointments are being reviewed, with less urgent ones to be rescheduled.

 In total, four hospital wards have now been locked down, Dr Soh said.
-This comes after two wards were locked down on Thursday.
+This comes after two of the wards were first locked down on Thursday.

 Locking down the wards means that there is no movement in and out of the ward, Dr Soh explained.